zachmilan/zachmilan/README.md

 I'm a recent Computer Engineering graduate from the University of Michigan (May 2025) with a focus in embedded systems and computer architecture.

-I have experience in hardware-software integration from coursework and personal projects (including PCB design and assembly) as well as strong communcation skills developed over the years by working in a variety of roles.
+I have experience in hardware-software integration from coursework and personal projects (including PCB design and assembly) as well as strong communcation skills developed over the years working in a variety of roles.

 I am currently seeking full-time opportunities in firmware or hardware engineering as well as customer-facing roles such as Field Application Engineering (FAE) or technical sales.
 However, I am open to working outside the realm of those titles as I believe many jobs are sufficiently interesting and provide an environment to learn something new.